openspending/gobble/README.md

 In Gobble, fiscal data is represented by the `FiscalDataPackage` class.
 It's a sub-class of the `DataPackage` class, defined in the [datapackage-py](https://github.com/frictionlessdata/datapackage-py) library.
 To create a `FiscalDataPackage` object, pass the path of your descriptor to the constructor:

 ```
+user = User()
-budget = FiscalDataPackage('path/to/my/package/descriptor.json')
+budget = FiscalDataPackage('path/to/my/package/descriptor.json', user=user)
 ```

-Note that as of today, Open-Spending only supports data files in `CSV` format, so `FiscalDataPackage` will raise a `NotImplemented` error if you try and pass it other formats.
+Note that as of today, Open-Spending only supports data files in `CSV` format, so `FiscalDataPackage` will raise a `NotImplementedError` error if you try and pass it other formats.

 ### Validation

-To validate the fiscal datapackage descriptor schema:
+To validate the fiscal datapackage schema and data:

 ```
 bugdet.validate()
 ```

-If the descriptor schema is invalid, a `ValidationError` will be raised.
-To get a `list` of errors instead, set the `raise_error` flag to `False`.
+If the datapackage is invalid, a `ValidationError` will be raised.
+To get a `list` of errors instead (more helpful), set the `raise_on_error` flag to `False`.
 ```
 budget.validate(raise_error=False)
 ```